adonisjs/v5-docs/content/releases/september-2021-release.md

 node ace configure @adonisjs/drive-gcs
 ```

 That's all you need to do.

-#### Validating environment variables

-Optionally, you can also validate the environment variables inside the `env.ts` file.
-Just inspect your drive config file and define the validation rules for the environment variables you are using.

 ## Ally Spotify driver
 Ally now ships with the Spotify driver as well.
 It was [contributed](https://github.com/adonisjs/ally/pull/123) by [romch007](https://github.com/romch007).

-To start using the spotify driver, you must update the `contracts/ally.ts` file to include spotify mapping.
+To start using the Spotify driver, you must update the `contracts/ally.ts` file to include Spotify mapping.

 ```ts
 // title: contracts/ally.ts